MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager-2012R2.md

   - In the **Content location** box, enter the network share where you put the Office Deployment Tool, your configuration.xml file, and the Microsoft 365 Apps installation files that you downloaded from the internet.

-  - In the **Installation program** box, enter the following text: setup.exe /configure configuration.xml
+  - In the **Installation program** box, enter the following text: setupodt.exe /configure configuration.xml

     After you enter this information, choose **Next**.